 Faculty members are responsible for setting a welcoming tone in their classes, providing students with an opportunity to meet and discuss adjustments, and ensuring that approved accommodations are provided.

-All parties are responsible for problem-solving if and when issues or concerns arise.
+All parties are responsible for engaging in a collaborative, solution-focused approach to problem-solving if and when issues or concerns arise.

 Rock Valley College seeks to provide activities and programs that are inclusive to all participants.
 College course syllabi are to include a disability statement informing students of the process and location to request disability accommodations.
-In addition, an accessibility statement or disclaimer should be included on all College-sponsored activity and event publications (ex., program announcements, brochures, flyers, and other marketing materials).
-The host department, location, telephone number, and E-mail (if applicable) should be included.
+In addition, an accessibility statement or disclaimer should be included on all College-sponsored activity or event promotional materials (ex., program announcements, brochures, flyers, and other marketing materials).
+The event host and his or her contact information should be included (ex., department, location, telephone number, and E-mail).

 1. Students self-identify to DSS and follow the necessary procedures to request services.
-In order to register with DSS, students meet with a DSS staff member to discuss barriers they are experiencing in the classroom and provide documentation to support requests for accommodation(s).
+In order to register with DSS, students meet with the Accommodations Specialist to discuss any barriers they are experiencing as a result of their disability and provide documentation to support requests for accommodation(s).

 2. Students request accommodations every semester.
 Faculty will receive electronic notification once the student initiates this process.
-The electronic notification will include the academic accommodations that RVC needs to provide.
+The electronic notification will include the academic accommodations that must be provided.

-Confidentiality of student's personal information is a priority at RVC.
+It is imperative that student's personal information is safeguarded.
 All conversations with students should be held in a private setting and care should be taken to protect information relating to the student's disability.
+Faculty do not have the right to review specific disability-related documentation, or to ask a student for this information.
+Any questions regarding the nature of a student's disability should be directed to the DSS office.

-If you have a student who receives testing accommodations, you should discuss with the student his/her preferences for taking course exams (ex., in the classroom vs. in the Testing Center, in a quiet environment, etc.).
+If you have a student who receives testing accommodations, you should discuss with the student his/her preferences for taking course exams (ex., in the classroom vs. in the Testing Center, deadline for completing the exam, etc.).
 All exams that are delivered to the Testing Center should be accompanied by an exam proctor sheet, which lists any accommodations that the student is entitled to use.
 For questions or concerns regarding scheduling or coordinating exams with accommodations for your students, please contact the Testing Center at (815) 921-2380.
 Other information pertaining to students with disabilities and testing can be found here.